Here’s How Much Money You’ll Keep After Selling a House

 How much does it cost to sell a house?

-Now that you have the gist of how the sale proceeds are divided up, next we’ll look at the breakdown of the specific costs involved with selling your house.
-This will help you craft a more accurate estimate for the proceeds you’ll ultimately pocket.
+Now that you understand how the sale proceeds are divided, we’ll examine the breakdown of the specific costs involved with selling your house.
+This will help you craft a more accurate estimate of the proceeds you’ll ultimately pocket.

-Keep in mind that total out-of-pocket costs vary from sale to sale as there are a number of variables and decisions involved in the outcome.
+Keep in mind that total out-of-pocket costs vary from sale to sale, as a number of variables and decisions affect the outcome.
 However, there are some general trends to consider.

 Knowledge is key throughout the process.
 If you’ve got a really good agent working on your behalf, vetting these offers, you could go in the direction where you pick the offer that’s letting you walk away with the most money.